Amarjyoti-Chakravorty/PREDICTIVE-PARADOX/README.md

 * **Final Test MAPE:** 2.55%

-An error rate of 2.62% indicates a highly accurate and stable forecasting model.
-On average, the model's predictions deviate from the actual grid demand by less than 3%, minimizing the risk of both wasted generation (overestimation) and load shedding (underestimation).
+An error rate of 2.55% indicates a highly accurate and stable forecasting model.

 ---